Tips to safely drive in the snow

 Exclusive agents work with one insurance company.
 They may be an employee of the insurer, or they might own a local franchise.
 The good news is that they will know their company’s policy terms, billing and procedures inside and out.
 Because they’re local, they also know your area and can provide individual advice.

-Independent agents offer a choice of several insurance companies.
+On the other hand, independent agents offer a choice of several insurance companies.
 They can compare the policies, pricing and underwriting of each company to help you find the best fit.
 Moreover, if one insurance company hikes rates or changes in ways you don’t like, you don’t have to switch insurance agents.
-An independent agent can help you move to a different company.
+An independent agent can help you switch insurance companies.

 Looking to Switch Insurance Agents or Companies in Maine?